tgdn/cs261/README.md

     virtualenv env
     source env/bin/activate
-    pip install --upgade pip
+    pip install --upgrade pip
     pip install -r requirements.txt

-You should now be able to type
+You should now launch rethinkdb in the background by running:

     rethinkdb &
-    python main.py

 That will launch rethinkdb in the background and will setup the database.
 Don't worry if it tells you it needs some input.